-- 1. Turn electric power OFF. - From the system design, determine the external static pressure (ESP) for the supply ducts, return ducts and registers, diffusers, grilles, dampers, heaters and filters. - To your system ESP determined in Step 2, add 0.05 In.
-W.C. for a wet coil. - From the system design, determine the desired cooling airflow in cubic feet per minute (CFM). - Locate the unit's Blower Performance Data table in the tech data sheet for the unit's voltage.
-(The tech data sheet is attached to the inside of the electrical access panel.
-From the table, determine the speed tap the desired airflow requires. - See next section, Speed Taps, to set the blower motor speed terminal block (speed taps) to the cooling speed determined in the previous steps.
+- 1. Turn electric power OFF. - 2.
+From the system design, determine the external static pressure (ESP) for the supply ducts, return ducts and registers, diffusers, grilles, dampers, heaters and special filters (if any). - To your system ESP determined in Step 2, add 0.05 inches of Water Column for a wet coil and 0.08 inches of Water Column for the unit filter. - 4.
+From the system design, determine the desired cooling airflow in cubic feet per minute (CFM). - 5.
+Locate the unit's Blower Performance Data table in the tech data sheet for the unit's voltage.
+(The tech data sheet is attached to the inside of the electrical access panel and is also published in the Technical Support Manual.)
+From the table, determine the speed tap the desired airflow requires. - 6.
+See next section, Speed Taps, to set the blower motor speed terminal block (speed taps) to the cooling speed determined in the previous steps.